UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/01_Motion_sensors.md

 To enable the gyroscope, you need to write `1` in the file below:

     echo 1 > /sensors/gyroscope/enable

+<span class="label label-warning">Heads up!</span>In Udoobuntu versions higher or equals than 2 this sensor is enabled by default!

 Gyroscope data is then available from reading the file `/sensors/gyroscope/data`.

+## Examples

 ### Accelerometer examples